SatYu26/Hiring-Challenge-Solution/Readme.md

-# Bajaj Finserv Programming Challenge (Qualifier 1)
+# Programming Challenge (Qualifier 1) for some "Unnamed Company"

 ## Introduction